In April 2013, WordPress installations around the world were subjected to a worldwide brute force attack.

-As reported by security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WordPress web sites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.
+As reported by security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WP sites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.

-Powering millions of websites and blogs worldwide makes WordPress an obvious target for attacks by malicious users.
-But do you really need to be concerned about WordPress as being a secure platform for building your business presence online?
+Powering millions of websites around the world makes WordPress a target for attempted attacks by hackers.
+But do you need to be concerned about WordPress as a secure platform for building your business presence online?

-In this article, you will learn some of the main reasons why you should definitely use WordPress if you have any concerns about website security.
+In this article, you will learn some of the main reasons why you should definitely consider using WordPress if you are at all concerned about website security.

 - WordPress Security Explained

-- Thousands of websites and blogs are attacked every year … not just WordPress sites!
+- Thousands of websites are hacked every year … not just WordPress sites!